MANAS8991/ai_chanakya_cahatbot.github.io/README.md

-# ai_chanakya_cahatbot.github.io

 AI Chanakya ChatBot
-AI Chanakya ChatBot is an interactive voice and text-based chatbot powered by Groq Langchain technology.
-It allows users to ask questions and engage in conversations with the chatbot using both speech input and text input.
+This project implements an AI-powered chatbot using Streamlit, speech recognition, and language generation models from Hugging Face.
+The chatbot allows users to interact via voice input or text input, engaging in conversational exchanges powered by natural language understanding and generation.

 Features
-Voice Recognition: Users can speak to the chatbot using their microphone, and the chatbot will transcribe the speech into text.
+Voice interaction with the chatbot using speech recognition.
-Text Input: Users can also type their questions or messages directly into the text input area.
-Conversation History: The chatbot maintains a conversation history, allowing users to see previous interactions.
-Customization: Users can customize the chatbot's behavior by selecting different language models and conversational memory lengths.
+Conversational AI powered by Hugging Face's language models.
+Text-to-speech functionality to provide audio responses.
+Customizable conversational memory and model selection.
+Setup
+Install the required Python libraries:

+pip install streamlit speech_recognition gtts groq langchain transformers Set up environment variables:
+Obtain a GROQ API key and set it as an environment variable:

+export GROQ_API_KEY="your_groq_api_key_here"
+Run the Streamlit app locally:

+streamlit run app.py
 Usage
-Select Language Model: Choose a language model from the sidebar to customize the chatbot's behavior.
+Choose a language model (LLM) and conversational memory length using the sidebar options.
-Ask a Question: Type your question in the text input area or click the "Speak" button to ask a question using voice input.
-Interact with the Chatbot: The chatbot will provide responses to your questions and engage in conversation.
-View Conversation History: You can see the conversation history in the main panel, including your questions and the chatbot's responses.
-Installation
+Speak into the microphone or type a question/query into the text area to interact with the chatbot.
+Click the "Speak" button to use voice input (requires microphone access).
+Demo
+Watch the Web App Demo Video

+Screenshots

-To run the AI Chanakya ChatBot locally, follow these steps:
+Caption: Chatting with the AI Chanakya ChatBot.

-Clone the repository: git clone https://github.com/MANAS8991/ai_chanakya_cahatbot.github.io.git

-Navigate to the project directory: cd ai-chanakya-chatbot

-Install dependencies: pip install -r requirements.txt

-Set up environment variables:
-Obtain a Groq API key and set it as GROQ_API_KEY in a .env file.

-Run the app: streamlit run app.py

-Technologies Used
+Caption: Selecting a language model and conversational memory length.

+Credits
-Streamlit: Web framework for building interactive web applications.
+Streamlit: Interactive web app framework for building ML applications.
+Hugging Face Transformers: Library for state-of-the-art NLP models and pipelines.
-SpeechRecognition: Library for performing speech recognition in Python. gTTS (Google Text-to-Speech): Python library and CLI tool to interface with Google Translate's text-to-speech API.
+SpeechRecognition: Library for speech recognition in Python. gTTS (Google Text-to-Speech): Library for text-to-speech conversion.
-Groq Langchain: API for generating text-based responses using Groq language models.
+GROQ: Chatbot service for conversation APIs.
+LangChain: Library for building conversational AI systems.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.